 There is enough tourism through the city to offer a decent range of accommodation, although much is aimed at the business market.

 If you’re looking for a budget option, I would suggest the popular Top Tour Guesthouse with good tours.

 For a hotel that’s basic but clean and comfortable, J Hotel is a nice place.

 For something cool, stay in the city’s highest building at the Blue Sky Hotel.

-And if you’re looking for luxury in the centre of the city, have a look at the Best Western Premier Tuushin.
+And if you’re looking for luxury in the centre of the city, I suggest the Best Western Premier Tuushin.